PAIDiPaidThis.com

 Dog spleen removal (splenectomy) cost in the UK

 A splenectomy is the removal of the spleen, and in dogs it is most often needed when a mass or tumour on the spleen bleeds, sometimes as a sudden emergency.
-It is major abdominal surgery with anaesthetic, careful monitoring and a stay of overnight hospitalisation, so it sits among the more expensive operations.
-You can see the real bills below, and this guide explains why, in plain terms, and how to prepare.
+It is major abdominal surgery with a full anaesthetic, close monitoring and an overnight stay in hospital, so it sits among the more expensive operations a dog owner will ever face.
+You can see the real bills below.
+This guide explains, in plain terms, why the price moves around so much and what you can do to prepare for it.

 The quick version